CheekyMonkeyAcademy/CryptoQuarium/API-Documentation.md

 GET: /api/allUserFish/
 Lists all fish for a particular userId
 (The Sequelize WHERE clause pulls in req.user.id - so we're looking at CURRENT USER inventory);
-!!!ALERT!!!
-User currently not turned on so this returns all user fish

-PUT: /api/updateFish/:id
-Target fish is updatable